Virtual Studios

-Virtual Studios LLC was an American film financier, distributor and production studio based in The United States of America.
+Virtual Studios LLC was an American film financier, distributor and production studio based in the United States.

 History

 Establishment and early years

-Virtual Studios was founded by film directors and producers Tibor Hernadí and Benjamin Waisbren in 1986 as a film financier and media company.
-The funding was backed by Hedge fund, Pacific Title, and Stark Investments.
+Virtual Studios was founded by film producer Benjamin Waisbren in 2005 as a film financier and media company.
+The funding was backed by the hedge fund Stark Investments, where he worked at the time of founding.

 Film industry

-The companies first film production and financing credits were the comedy-romance film Duane Hopwood and the dystopian political thriller film V for Vendetta in 2005.
-In 2006 they signed a deal to produce and finance films in association with Warner Bros.
+The companies first film production and financing credits were the romantic comedy film Duane Hopwood and the dystopian political thriller film V for Vendetta in 2005.
+In 2006, they signed a deal to produce and finance films in association with Warner Bros.
 Their next films (Poseidon, V for Vendetta, The Good German and 300) were all distributed by Warner Bros.
 The Assassination of Jesse James by the Coward Robert Ford was their last film they co-produced for Warner Bros. and the deal was signed off.
 Their last film was Bangkok Dangerous and the company was left dormant after the film became a box-office flop.

 Virtual Films

 Virtual Studios started a film distribution company called Virtual Films in early 2006.
 The company was short-lived and only lasted a year, and it was shut down in 2007.
-First Born was the only film Virtual Films distributed.
+First Born was the only film that Virtual Films distributed.

 Closure

-Virtual Studios ultimately closed in 2009 after being dormant for a year due to Hernadí and Waisbrein leaving the company to pursue other ventures.
+Virtual Studios ultimately closed in 2009 after being dormant for a year due to Waisbren leaving the company to pursue other ventures.
+He later worked for LStar Capital's film funding company LSC Film Corporation on their deal with Sony Pictures, and also currently owns and operates Virtually There Holdings LLC since 2014.